piotrlaczkowski/data-science-template/docs/docs/index.md

 Since notebooks are challenging objects for source control (e.g., diffs of the `json` are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
 There are two steps we recommend for using notebooks effectively:

  1. Follow a naming convention that shows the owner and the order the analysis was done in.
-We use the format `<step>-<ghuser>-<description>.ipynb` (e.g., `0.3-bull-visualize-distributions.ipynb`).
+We use the format `<step_number>-<your_initials>-<description>.ipynb` (e.g., `1-PL-visualize-distributions.ipynb`).

  2. Refactor the good parts.
 Don't write code to do the same task in multiple notebooks.
 If it's a data preprocessing task, put it in the pipeline at `src/data/make_dataset.py` and load data from `data/interim`.
 If it's useful utility code, refactor it to `src` and import it into notebooks with a cell like the following.
-If updating the system path is icky to you, we'd recommend making a Python package (there is a [cookiecutter for that](https://github.com/audreyr/cookiecutter-pypackage) as well) and installing that as an editable package with `pip install -e`.
+If updating the system path is picky to you, we'd recommend making a Python package (there is a [cookiecutter for that](https://github.com/audreyr/cookiecutter-pypackage) as well) and installing that as an editable package with `pip install -e`.

 ```
 # Load the "autoreload" extension